Skip to main content

 AllianceChicago developed a care plan to enhance care coordination for individuals experiencing homelessness.

-In 2022, AllianceChicago received funding from the Office of the National Coordinator for Health Information Technology (ONC) Leading Edge Acceleration Projects (LEAP) to address the challenges specified in Special Emphases Notice Area 1: Address Health Equity and Social Determinants of Health (SDOH) Through Innovative, Open-Source Technology Tools, and Electronic Health Records (EHRs).
+In 2022, AllianceChicago received funding from the Office of the National Coordinator for Health Information Technology (ONC) Leading Edge Acceleration Projects (LEAP) in health information technology (IT) to address fast emerging challenges that inhibit the development, use, and advancement of interoperable health IT.

 Specifically, the Aligning Housing and Healthcare (AHAH) project proposed to work with a Chicago-based community health center and a homeless service organization to: